IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :DuraCloudContext
 +++++++++++++++++

 These three settings define the host, port, and context used by the DuraCloudSubmitToArchiveCommand. :DuraCloudHost is required.
-The other settings have default values as noted in the :ref:`Duracloud Configuration <Duracloud Configuration>` section above.
+The other settings have default values as noted in the :ref:`Duracloud Configuration` section above.

 :BagItLocalPath
 +++++++++++++++

 This is the local file system path to be used with the LocalSubmitToArchiveCommand class.
 It is recommended to use an absolute path.
-See the :ref:`Local Path Configuration <Local Path Configuration>` section above.
+See the :ref:`Local Path Configuration` section above.

 :GoogleCloudBucket
 ++++++++++++++++++
 :GoogleCloudProject
 +++++++++++++++++++

 These are the bucket and project names to be used with the GoogleCloudSubmitToArchiveCommand class.
-Further information is in the :ref:`Google Cloud Configuration <Google Cloud Configuration>` section above.
+Further information is in the :ref:`Google Cloud Configuration` section above.